melbourne-lab/canopy_flowering/notes/paper_notes.md

 Useful for thinking about trade-offs from leaf size.
 Larger leaves mean more photosynthesis but also more transpiration (water loss) - transpiraton probably more likely in open (warmer, less humid?) areas.
 Water use efficiency may be selected for more strongly than net photosynthesis and/or carbon gain.

-What's next?
-Chazdon when I have a lot of time.
-Young and Smith 1980 on leaves and other stuff may be helpful.

 ### Steinaker, D.F., and Wilson, S.D.
 2008.
 Phenology of fine roots and leaves in forest and grassland.
 Journal of Ecology, 96: 1222 - 1229.

 - Response of leaf out to climate change is well studied, bu what about root phenology